LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Primary/Literals/Character.md

   e.g. L'β' or L'貓'.
   A character literal that begins with the L prefix is a wide-character literal.
 The value of a wide-character literal containing a single character, escape sequence, or universal character name has a value equal to the numerical value of its encoding in the execution wide-character set unless the character literal has no representation in the execution wide-character set, in which case the value is implementation-defined.
 The value of a wide-character literal containing multiple characters, escape sequences, or universal character names is implementation-defined.
   Such literal has type wchar_t and the value equal to the value of c-char in the execution wide character set.
 If c-char is not representable in the execution character set (e.g. a non-BMP value on Windows where wchar_t is 16-bit), the value of the literal is implementation-defined.
+  If a wide character literal prefixed with L contains a multicharacter sequence, the value is taken from the first character, and the compiler raises warning C4066.
+Subsequent characters are ignored, unlike the behavior of the equivalent ordinary multicharacter literal. wchar_t w1 = L'\100';   // L'@' wchar_t w2 = L'\1000';  // C4066 L'@', 0 ignored wchar_t w3 = L'\009';   // C4066 L'\0', 9 ignored
+  wchar_t w4 = L'\089';   // C4066 L'\0', 89 ignored
+  wchar_t w5 = L'\qrs';   // C4129, C4066 L'q' escape, rs ignored
+  wchar_t w6 = L'\x0050'; // L'P'
+  wchar_t w7 = L'\x0pqr'; // C4066 L'\0', pqr ignored

 6) Multicharacter literal
   e.g. 'AB'
   has type int and implementation-defined value.
+  To create a value from a narrow multicharacter literal, the compiler converts the character or character sequence between single quotes into 8-bit values within a 32-bit integer.
+Multiple characters in the literal fill corresponding bytes as needed from high-order to low-order.
+The compiler then converts the integer to the destination type following the usual rules.
+For example, to create a char value, the compiler takes the low-order byte.
+To create a wchar_t or char16_t value, the compiler takes the low-order word.
+The compiler warns that the result is truncated if any bits are set above the assigned byte or word. char c0    = 'abcd';    // C4305, C4309, truncates to 'd' wchar_t w0 = 'abcd';    // C4305, C4309, truncates to '\x6364' int i0     = 'abcd';    // 0x61626364

 Notes